 Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement.
-3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
+3.1# Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon the closing of this offering.
-3.3 Amended and Restated Bylaws of the Registrant, as currently in effect.
+3.3# Amended and Restated Bylaws of the Registrant, as currently in effect.
 3.4 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon the closing of this offering.
 4.1 Form of common stock certificate of the Registrant.
 5.1 Opinion of Cooley LLP.
-10.1 Amended and Restated Investor Rights Agreement, dated June 26, 2020, by and among the Registrant and the investors listed on Schedule A thereto.
+10.1# Amended and Restated Investor Rights Agreement, dated June 26, 2020, by and among the Registrant and the investors listed on Schedule A thereto.
 10.2+ 2015 Equity Incentive Plan, as amended.
-10.3+ Forms of Option Agreement, Stock Option Grant Notice and Notice of Exercise under the 2015 Equity Incentive Plan.
-10.4+ 2020 Equity Incentive Plan.
-10.5+ Forms of Option Agreement, Stock Option Grant Notice and Notice of Exercise under the 2020 Equity Incentive Plan.
-10.6+ Forms of Restricted Stock Unit Grant Notice and Restricted Stock Unit Award Agreement under the 2020 Equity Incentive Plan.
-10.7+ 2020 Employee Stock Purchase Plan.
+10.3+# Forms of Option Agreement, Stock Option Grant Notice and Notice of Exercise under the 2015 Equity Incentive Plan.
+10.4+ 2021 Equity Incentive Plan.
+10.5+ Forms of Option Agreement, Stock Option Grant Notice and Notice of Exercise under the 2021 Equity Incentive Plan.
+10.6+ Forms of Restricted Stock Unit Grant Notice and Restricted Stock Unit Award Agreement under the 2021 Equity Incentive Plan.
+10.7+ 2021 Employee Stock Purchase Plan.
 10.8 Form of Indemnification Agreement, by and between the Registrant and each of its directors and executive officers.
-10.9 Form of Warrant to Purchase Common Stock.
-10.10+ Offer of Employment by and between the Registrant and Randall C. Schatzman dated June 10, 2019.
-10.11+ Offer Letter by and between the Registrant and William Quinn dated April 14, 2020.
-10.12+ Offer Letter by and between the Registrant and Edith Perez dated March 16, 2020.
-10.13+ Offer Letter by and between the Registrant and Grant Yonehiro dated October 26, 2016.
-10.14+ Severance Agreement by and between the Registrant and Grant Yonehiro dated January 26, 2017.
-10.15 Lease Agreement by and between the Registrant and Metropolitan Life Insurance Company dated August 31, 2017.
-10.16 Sublease Agreement by and between the Registrant and Armo Biosciences, Inc. dated April 18, 2019.
-10.17 Consent to Sublease Agreement by and between the Registrant, Armo Biosciences, Inc. and HCP LS Redwood City, LLC dated June 14, 2019.
-10.18 Britannia Seaport Centre Lease by and between the Registrant and HCP LS Redwood City, LLC dated August 7, 2020 11.2
+10.9# Form of Warrant to Purchase Common Stock.
+10.10+# Offer of Employment by and between the Registrant and Randall C. Schatzman, dated June 10, 2019.
+10.11+# Offer Letter by and between the Registrant and William Quinn, dated April 14, 2020.
+10.12+# Offer Letter by and between the Registrant and David Dornan, dated November 29, 2017.
+10.13+# Offer Letter by and between the Registrant and Edith Perez, dated March 16, 2020.
+10.14+# Offer Letter by and between the Registrant and Grant Yonehiro, dated October 26, 2016.
+10.15+# Severance Agreement by and between the Registrant and Grant Yonehiro, dated January 26, 2017.
+10.16# Lease Agreement by and between the Registrant and Metropolitan Life Insurance Company, dated August 31, 2017.
+10.17# Sublease Agreement by and between the Registrant and Armo Biosciences, Inc., dated April 18, 2019.
+10.18# Consent to Sublease Agreement by and between the Registrant, Armo Biosciences, Inc. and HCP LS Redwood City, LLC, dated June 14, 2019.
+10.19# Britannia Seaport Centre Lease by and between the Registrant and HCP LS Redwood City, LLC, dated August 7, 2020.
+XI 2